alexoslabs2/webapp_demo/README.md

 The script will:
 * Install the LAMP stack
-* Harden the MySQL
+* MySQL Hardening
-* Harden the Apache and the PHP
+* Apache and the PHP Hardening
 * Install the Ecomme Application